JorelAli/CommandAPI/docssrc/src/brigadier.md

 > **Developer's Note:**
 >
 > For those that are unaware, [brigadier](https://github.com/Mojang/brigadier) is Mojang's command parser and dispatching framework.
-This is basically what the CommandAPI wraps around and is the main underlying source of its functionality.
+This is what the CommandAPI wraps around and is the main underlying source of its functionality.

 The CommandAPI has been designed in such a way that you shouldn't have to access NMS in order to make use of the more "advanced" arguments and features - if you find that NMS is required to do something, [please make a new issue](https://github.com/JorelAli/CommandAPI/issues/new/choose)!